Terrace houses in Australia: History and description

-In the first half of the twentieth-century, terraced houses in Australia fell into disfavour and many became considered slums.
+At the beginning of the twentieth-century, with the growth of suburban areas of detached houses, terrace houses in Australia fell into disfavour, along with the inner city areas, and many became considered slums.
 In the 1950s, urban renewal programs were often aimed at eradicating them entirely, not infrequently in favour of high-rise development.
-In recent decades, there has been a very strong revival of interest in terraced houses in inner-city areas, with many examples having been gentrified.
+From as early as the 1960s, there has been a very strong revival of interest in terraced houses in inner-city areas, with most inner city areas gentrified by the early 21st century.